eProsima/Fast-DDS-monitor/docs/rst/user_manual/layout.rst

 Layout
 ######

-This section explains the User Interface and the Layout of the application.
+This section explains the Graphical Interface of the application.
 It will briefly explain the main menus and windows that could be seen, in order to familiarize the user with where to find the buttons and information.